casalab/casalab.github.io/README.md

-# Conscious Audition and Scene Analysis Lab
+# Conscious Audition and Scene Analysis (CASA) Lab

 ## About

-The Conscious Audition and Scene Analysis
+The Conscious Audition and Scene Analysis, or CASA, Lab

 [Twitter](https://twitter.com/adykstra2000)